pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   Have O_NONBLOCK on sockets.
 Default is on

 backlog
   The backlog for listen().
 Minimum 16.
-Default is max_connections / 4
+Default is 16

 hugepage
   Huge page support.
 Default is try